Have you ever made your life a lot easier by ordering in some family meals from The Dinner Ladies?

-I’ve been using the Dinner Ladies home delivery service for at least a year, and my kids very favourite meal from them is this marvellous lasagna, see recipe below.
-A friend told me about the company when I was confessing to buying takeaway pizza on a regular basis.
+This is not a sponsored post!
+I have loved using the Dinner Ladies home delivery service to make my life easier with food that feels homemade and is definitely healthier and cheaper than takeaway meals.
+A friend told me about the company when I was confessing to buying takeaway pizza on a far-too-regular basis.

 I tend to order from The Dinner Ladies every three to four weeks, mainly their frozen meals like meatballs, burgers, and often their excellent curries too.
 They do more all sorts of mouth-watering grub, menus change weekly.
+Here are some examples.

 I shall try it, but I bet the kids will still prefer their version.